-“Advanced Data Analysis with R” – Dr. Ron Landis, Illinois Institute of Technology
+“Advanced Data Analysis with R” – Dr. Chelsea Song, Purdue University

 This short course will begin with an introduction to linear regression analysis with R, including models for single/multiple predictors and model comparison techniques.
 Particular attention will be paid to using regression to test models involving mediation and moderation, followed by consideration of advanced topics including multivariate regression, use of polynomial regression, logistic regression, and the general linear model.
 Exploratory factor analysis and MANOVA will also be covered.
 For all topics, examples will be discussed and assignments completed using either data provided by the instructor or by the short course participants.